 - The functional ecology of parenting: Understanding parental decision-making within their socio-economic and ecological system.7

-- Brain-compatible parenting: Coaching with the understanding that each individual develops with unique needs and on their own timeline.7
+- Brain-compatible parenting: Coaching with the understanding that each individual develops with unique needs and on their timeline.7

 - Appreciative inquiry: Utilizing strengths-based language and instilling hope and positivity in parents and families.7